rvl-lab-utoronto/backwards-reachability/index.md

 This part of the tutorial is intended to serve as an informal introduction to the various concepts of reachability analysis for those unfamiliar with it.
 Think of it as a tour of the landscape.

-A comprehensive and thorough explanation of reachability analysis, complete with the corresponding math, is currently beyond the scope of this tutorial, if you'd like to work on reachability analysis yourself, you should complement this article with the various reading material linked to in the resources section above.
+A comprehensive and thorough explanation of reachability analysis ---complete with the corresponding math--- is currently beyond the scope of this tutorial, and if you'd like to work on reachability analysis yourself you should complement this article with the various reading material linked to in the [resources](#12-resources) section above.

 As the RVL Lab continues to pursue projects in this area, we will update this page, and this section accordingly.